 Program Area: Support for Financial and Operational Improvement

-- Ask hospital system in the state to send their rural hospital financial team on-site to assess financial condition and provide recommendations
+- Coordinating with the primary hospital system in the state to send their rural hospital financial team on-site to assess financial condition and provide recommendations

-- Request a seasoned, retired rural hospital Chief Executive Officer (CEO) to mentor an interim CEO to stabilize management
+- Requesting a seasoned, retired hospital chief executive officer (CEO) to mentor an interim CEO to stabilized management

-- Coordinate assistance from a seasoned Chief Financial Officer (CFO) to visit the facility and report to the board on recommended operation and policy changes
+- Coordinating assistance from a seasoned chief financial officer (CFO) to visit the facility and report to the board on recommended operation and policy changes

 Program Area: Support for Population Health Management and Emergency Medical Services Integration